 Persistence isn’t sexy.
 It’s not often valued these days.
 And it’s hard.

-And now it’s Tuesday, and I have to keep doing most of the above, plus put on a bright face (or not) and head off into the world of work again.
-Frankly, I’d rather be in bed with a book, or on a tropical island, or being fed grapes in an ancient Roman villa .
+And now it’s Tuesday, and I have to change the balance to one with more work and less play.
+Frankly, I’d rather be in my courtyard with a book, or on a tropical island, or being fed grapes in an ancient Roman villa .
 Anywhere but here.
 Anything but my life.

 OK, enough of the whinge.
 Because this is the stuff of life.
 And how we deal with it may well define our life.
 As well as my grape fantasy, I have another fantasy that heaven (or in my case, karma) may reward the people who stick it out, the people who keep on going, who smile while making small talk and trying to pay bills and dealing with clients and getting through the bad days at work and dealing with difficult family members and pointless bureaucracy.
 Or who sometimes don’t smile, but do it as best they can, anyway.